Back to all articles

 Thought Leadership March 17, 2026 8 min read

-The Enterprise AI Visibility Gap Is the Real Incident Multiplier
+The Enterprise AI Visibility Gap Behind Shadow AI Risk

-After an AI exposure, the hardest question is usually what your own organization cannot answer: where AI is active, what was pasted in, and what was shared.
+After an AI exposure, the hardest question is usually what your organization cannot answer: where AI is active, what was pasted in, and what was shared.
+That visibility gap turns shadow AI into an incident multiplier.

 Article focus